rcaelers/workrave/README.md

 ## Install

 - Windows: download from http://www.workrave.org/download
 - Ubuntu: install with the "Ubuntu Software" application.
+(Note: not working with wayland on Ubuntu 17.10)
 - Linux latest version:
   Add this PPA to your Software Sources
   `ppa:rob-caelers/workrave`